kbvernon/modtheworld/13-vector_types.md

 ## [1] TRUE TRUE
 ```

 Each vector in the list is called a component.
-You can find out what list-names these components have using the `names()` function, which returns a character vector.
+You can find the names of these components using the `names()` function, which returns a character vector.

 ```r